telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/ajax-binding.md

                 DataSourceResult result = products.ToDataSourceResult(request);
             }
         }

+    > The `ToDataSourceResult()` method will page, sort, filter and group the collection that is passed to it.
+If that collection is already paged, the method will return an empty result.
+If you need to perform the data operations manually, use [custom binding](/aspnet-mvc/helpers/grid/custom-binding#custom-ajax-binding) instead.

 1. Return the `DataSourceResult` as JSON.
 Now let's configure Kendo UI Grid for ajax binding.

         public ActionResult Products_Read([DataSourceRequest]DataSourceRequest request)